jennhoward/HowardJenniferIT1025/Lab 5/readme.md

 ## Cybersecurity and Encryption

 * Imagine you are part of the Amazon.com online chat.
 Explain how each component of the security triad would impact your job
+Confidentility: Amazon must be sure that only those who are authorized to use the online chat are the only ones who have access to it.
+Integrity: Information truly repreents its intended meaning and to this end Amazon must provide a network that is immune to power surges and protected from people with malicious intent.
+For example, there might be a "Malware" integrated into the online chat software.
+Availability: Amazon requires their servers to be available 24/7.

 * Identify three daily tasks that require authentication.
 Explain how each one could be converted to multi-factor authentication
+Multifactor authenication requires two steps: a thing the user has (an RSD Secure Token) and a thing the user remembers.
+Daily Task 1: Using an ATM - The user must have their ATM Card and remember their PIN.
+Daily Task 2: Online Banking - The user must have an ID/password combination and remember the answers to their security questions.
+Daily Task 3: Working from home - The user must have VPN for access to The Company plus remeber a password for access into your part of the compnay.

 * Explain ACL and RBAC.
 What are the advantages and disadvantages of each?
+ACL: "Access Control list" for each user specific capabilities are assigned.
+Advantages: If one is not on the list, they do not even know the resource exists.
+Disadvantages: Each resource is managed separately which makes adding or removing a user difficult.

+RBAC: An improvement to ACL such that instead of users having specific access rights, roles are developed for the users.
+Advantages: These roles allow administrators to manage the roles and users separately which simplifies administration and improves security.
+Change aa aspect under the role versus for every individual user.
+Disadvatages:

-* Explain the interaction of ciphertext, a public key and a private key
+* Explain the interaction of ciphertext, a public key and a private key Ciphertext is a method of encryption that uses a Public Key (anyone can have this to send an encrypted message) and a Private Key (the recipient must have this to decript the message).

 * Explain why we need public key cryptography.
+This is important so that when poeple send data it is sent with some level of security.

 ## Cryptography
 * Type a message in the "Caesar Cipher Exploration box and turn the wheel to encrypt your message.
 Then explain the encryption here: